Squatters in Spain: How to protect your Spanish home from squatters

 If you have or are planning to invest in a property in Spain, you need to consider the squatter problem, also known as okupas.
 This is a serious threat to property owners, which means that homeless people occupy the house when no one else is inside.
 In this article, we will inform the house owners or potential house owners of the current situation of squatters in Spain and how to prevent them.

 Besides, the legal procedures to evict squatters are very difficult and expensive.
-And foreign owners might be the targets of squatters because it’s usually assumed that foreigners are rich, lack fluent Spanish skills and don’t want to be bothered by problems.
+And foreign owners might be the targets of squatters because it’s usually assumed that foreigners are rich, lack fluent Spanish skills, and don’t want to be bothered by problems.

 2. What can you do to prevent squatting from happening?

 Anti-break-in alarm with police intervention: Some Spanish companies such as SECURITAS DIRECT and PROSEGUR spotted the consumer pain point and designed anti-robbery alarms.
 Anyone who enters the house will need to remove the alarm by using a password.
-If the people enter the house fail to type in the setting time, the alarm will notify the relevant police station automatically and they will come to the spot immediately.
+If the people entering the house fail to type in the setting time, the alarm will notify the relevant police station automatically and they will come to the spot immediately.
 The service charges an installation fee of €500 and a monthly quota of €30-€50.

 Built-in cameras with apps: Many companies like Xiaomi also offers products like cameras connected with mobile apps.
 You can put the cameras wherever you want in the apartment and activate notifications on the mobile phone.
 The camera will detect any human movement and send clickable pop-up messages to the phone connected to the camera and can even record the scene if needed, which helps the owner can call the police in time.

 In addition to technical appliances, property owners are advised to have trustworthy friends visit the house regularly to check if it’s occupied.

 3. If unfortunately your property is occupied by squatters, you should follow these procedures…